 I continued honing and perfecting my models and systems, until I’d developed the Integral Enneagram of Consciousness (or Integram™) allowing us to work with our own psyches as if they were operating systems with running programs.
 If there were issues or challenges, we could basically de-bug the code of our cerebral software, then create and insert new code that serves us better, using principles of neuroplasticity.

-In 2008 I was asked by Ken Wilber of the Integral Institute and Mark Forman Head of Integral Psychology at JFK University to present the Integram™ at the first Integral Theory in Action Conference, as the first model to integrate the Enneagram and Integral Theory.
+In 2008 I was asked by Mark Forman, Head of Integral Psychology at JFK University, working with Ken Wilber of the Integral Institute to present the Integram™ at the first Integral Theory in Action Conference, as the first model to fully integrate the Enneagram and Integral Theory.

 The ease and simplicity of how we actually affect change is really the magic.
 Literally hundreds of people have been able to take charge of and re-create their lives.
 My clients and I have all been able to create intentional, values-based lives, unshaken by people or circumstances.
 We face the same challenges as anyone would, but rather than being beaten into reaction and stress, we access resources through personal mastery, and triumph.